How to Get ChatGPT to Recommend Your Business (Act Now or Pay 10X Later)

 • The trend is accelerating.
 By 2026, 25% of all online searches are expected to happen through AI assistants (Gartner).

-It's a new frontier.
-Just like SEO in its early days, those who capitalize on AI search now — like, right now will lock in the compounding advantage for years to come.
+And just like old-school SEO in its early days, those who capitalize on AI search now — like, right now will lock in the compounding advantage for years to come.

 The 80/20 Rule of AI Visibility